FIWARE/tutorials.Historic-Context-Flume/README.md

-## Reading Data from a Mongo DB database
+## Mongo DB  - Reading Data from a database

 To read mongo-db data from the command line, we will need access to the `mongo` tool run an interactive instance of the `mongo` image as shown to obtain a command line prompt: